Corban-Dallas/Exfoler/README.md

 # Exfoler

-Exfoler is a macOS app allowing to get actual financial data of assets from external database (through PolygonAPI) and store them in local portfolios.
-Network layer was implemented as separate package (providing support of PolygonAPI in Swift) and was injected in project.
+Exfoler is a macOS app allowing to get actual financial data of assets from external database (through PolygonAPI) and manage & store them in local portfolios.
+Network layer was implemented as separate package (providing support of PolygonAPI in Swift) and was injected in project through protocol.

-SwiftUI, CoreData, Combine were used.
+Stack for macOS version:
+- MVVM
+- SwiftUI
+- CoreData
+- Combine

+Stack for iOS version:
+- MVC
+- UIKit
+- Coredata